-A GSSB sponsor(s) may join TC meetings.
+93 A GSSB sponsor(s) may join TC meetings.

-Selection criteria
+94 Selection criteria

-In accordance with the GSSB Due Process Protocol, members of the TC are appointed by the GSSB.
-The principal criterion for selecting the TC is relevant knowledge and experience relating to business and biodiversity, including ecosystems.
-This includes familiarity with the goals and targets of the Convention on Biological Diversity (CBD), and experience in identifying and measuring impacts of businesses on biodiversity.

-Members shall be available and able to participate in TC meetings, review drafts, and provide written feedback (all in English) when requested.

-In addition, the following criteria will be considered:

-• relevant knowledge of sustainability reporting on biodiversity;
+- 95 In accordance with the GSSB Due Process Protocol, members of the TC are appointed by the GSSB. - 96 The principal criterion for selecting the TC is relevant knowledge and experience relating to business - and biodiversity, including ecosystems.
+This includes familiarity with the goals and targets of the Convention on Biological Diversity (CBD), and experience in identifying and measuring impacts of - 99 businesses on biodiversity. - 100 Members shall be available and able to participate in TC meetings held in English, review the drafts 101 and provide written English feedback when requested. - 102 In addition, the following criteria will be considered: - relevant knowledge of sustainability reporting on biodiversity;